-Figure 5.10: Design chart for the relaxation oscillator.
-We obtain sustained oscillations past the Hopf bifurcation point, for values of ν sufficiently large independently of the difference of time scales between the protein and the mRNA dynamics.
+Figure 5.10: Design chart for the activator-repressor clock.
+We obtain sustained oscillations past the Hopf bifurcation point for values of ν sufficiently large independent of the difference of time scales between the protein and the mRNA dynamics.
 We also notice that there are values of ν for which a stable equilibrium point and a stable limit cycle coexist and values of ν for which two stable limit cycles coexist.
 The interval of ν values for which two stable limit cycles coexist is too small to be able to numerically set ν in such an interval.
 Thus, this interval is not practically relevant.
-The values of ν for which a stable equilibrium and a stable periodic orbit coexist is instead relevant.
+The values of ν for which a stable equilibrium and a stable periodic orbit coexist are instead relevant.
+Figure adapted from [21].